Ox0017/vrc/README.md

 ## Description

 This package provides an API client that can be used against the VRChat API.
-Not all requests are implemented yet, have a look at the [VRChatApiClient](https://github.com/Ox0017/vrc/blob/main/vrc-api/src/main/java/com/github/Ox0017/vrc/VRChatApiClient.java) interface to see all currently available methods.
+Have a look at the [VRChatApiClient](https://github.com/Ox0017/vrc/blob/main/vrc-api/src/main/java/com/github/Ox0017/vrc/VRChatApiClient.java) interface to see all available methods.

 ### Usage